-Wheel misalignment in the front or the rear can cause uneven and rapid treadwear of your tires and should be corrected by a qualified technician at a reputable repair facility.
-Front wheel drive (FWD) vehicles, and those with independent front suspension require alignment of all four wheels
+Wheel misalignment in the front or the rear can cause uneven and rapid treadwear of your tires and should be corrected by a qualified technician at a Ford or Lincoln/Mercury dealer.
+Front wheel drive (FWD) vehicles and those with an independent rear suspension require alignment of all four wheels.